cu-mkp/research-teaching-companion/content/resources/student-projects/_index.md

 In 2014 and 2015, University of Amsterdam instructors Tonny Beentjes, Ellen van Bork, and Tamar Davidowitz supervised student research projects on recipes from BnF Ms. Fr.
 640 on moldmaking and metalworking as part of their coursework for the MA program in Conservation and Restoration.

-The student papers below are un-edited and rely on an earlier state of the Project’s transcription and translation of Ms. Fr.
-640. Nevertheless, they contain useful insights.
+These student projects have not been edited for style and accuracy, and they rely on an earlier state of the Project’s transcription and translation of Ms. Fr.
+640. Nevertheless, they contain valuable research and insights about moldmaking in Ms. Fr.
+640.

 -   [Concerning the Incuse-Reverse Mold Casting of Medals](/documents/student-projects/amsterdam_groeneveld-nuij_michaela-marianne_incuse-reverse-casting.pdf) by Michaela Groeneveld and Marianne Nuij
 -   [The Use of “Spat” in the Preparation of Molds in BnF Ms. Fr.
 640](/documents/student-projects/amsterdam_kuiper-kroon_elisabeth-ingeborg_spat.pdf) by Elisabeth Kuiper and Ingeborg Kroon